RKWKomZe/RkwTemplate/Configuration/TypoScript/Kompetenzzentrum/Readme.md

 - a ```Setup```-Subfolder for configurations concerning setup (mandatory)
 - corresponding include-files that are again included in the main include-files (see above).
 They include all setting-files of its corresponding subfolders

+### __Microsites
+Contains configurations for microsites that inherit the configuration of this site

+### __Websites
+Contains configurations for websites that inherit the configuration of this site

+### _DEV
+Configuration overrides for DEV-Environment.
+Will be automatically included based on TYPO3_CONTEXT.

+### _STAGE
+Configuration overrides for DEV-Environment.
+Will be automatically included based on TYPO3_CONTEXT.

 ### Config
 Contains all configuration concerning BE-Layouts, RTE, TCE, and basic configurations (e.g. baseURL)